 Monster Jam tours the continent every year.
 It stops in numerous cities including Vancouver.
 The events take place in medium-sized sports arenas as well as massive stadiums.
 Typically, the larger the venue, the bigger and more spectacular the jumps and the tricks.

-The machines have huge wheels and fancy designs (including shark, dog, dinosaur and other shapes and decorations).
+The machines have huge wheels and fancy designs.
 Even if you haven’t been to a monster truck event yourself, you might have seen replicas of Monster Jam vehicles at toy stores or in your kids’ bin of Hot Wheels cars.
-One of us recognized the Grave Digger truck as one of his toys from years ago!
+One of us recognized the Grave Digger truck as a toy of his from years ago!

 The events are fun, entertaining, family-friendly and loud!